-- The Company has no funded debt or other outstanding obligations, outside of normal trade obligations. - The Company has no obligations or agreements containing "maintenance type" financial covenants. - The Company has working capital of approximately \$22.6 million as of July 31, 2020, including cash of approximately \$2.6 million, which is a decrease from approximately \$3.1 million of cash at January 31, 2020. - Should revenues be less than projected, the Company believes it is able, and has plans, to reduce costs proportionately in order to maintain positive cash flow.
+- The Company has no funded debt or other outstanding obligations, outside of normal trade obligations. - The Company has no obligations or agreements containing "maintenance type" financial covenants. - The Company has working capital of approximately \$20.7 million as of October 31, 2020, including cash of approximately \$2.7 million, which is a decrease from approximately \$3.1 million of cash at January 31, 2020. - Should revenues be less than projected, the Company believes it is able, and has plans, to reduce costs proportionately in order to maintain positive cash flow.
 Certain cost reduction measures have been implemented, the effects of which are expected to be reflected in future periods. - The majority of the Company's costs are variable in nature, such as raw materials and personnel related costs.
-The Company has terminated or furloughed certain employees and contractors. - Despite the temporary suspension of operations in Malaysia and Singapore, operations have continued uninterrupted at other locations.
+The Company has terminated or furloughed certain employees and contractors. - Despite the temporary suspension of operations in Malaysia and Singapore earlier this year, operations have continued uninterrupted at other locations.
 Certain of these operations have been deemed "essential businesses" by authorities.
-However, there can be no assurance that further suspensions will not occur in the future. - The Company has a backlog of orders of approximately \$7.6 million as of July 31, 2020 that is primarily related to customers not engaged in the energy industry.
-Production for certain of these orders was in process and included in inventory as of January 31, 2020, thereby reducing the liquidity needed to complete the orders. - There are various government sponsored grant or loan programs, both in the United States and in certain foreign locations which are available to the Company.
-The Company received approximately \$1.6 million in U.S. government sponsored loans pursuant to the Small Business Association's Paycheck Protection Program ("PPP") and has received lesser amounts of government grants in several foreign jurisdictions.
+However, there can be no assurance that further suspensions will not occur in the future - The Company has a backlog of orders of approximately \$8.2 million as of October 31, 2020. - The Company received approximately \$1.6 million in U.S. government sponsored loans pursuant to the PPP and has received lesser amounts of government grants in several foreign jurisdictions.
 The PPP loans are in the form of two-year promissory notes.
-Management believes a significant portion of the \$1.6 million PPP loan will be forgiven under the terms of the PPP. - · Management expects to generate cash from the sale of the Leasing Business or the related underlying assets.

-- The Company has declared and paid the quarterly dividend on its Series A Preferred Stock for the quarter ending July 31, 2020, but such quarterly dividends could be suspended in the future. - In July, The Company received shareholder approval and effective August 2020 increased the authorized number shares of common and preferred shares available for issuance.
-Management believes this increase in authorized capital provides significant additional financing flexibility, including the possibility of subsequent future "at-the-market" offerings of common and preferred stock. - Based on publicized transactions and preliminary discussions with potential funding sources, management believes that other sources of debt and equity financing are available should the need arise.
+The Company has submitted an application for the forgiveness of the loans and management believes a significant portion of the \$1.6 million PPP loan will be forgiven under the terms of the PPP. - Management expects to generate cash from the sale of the Leasing Business or the related underlying assets and has done so in recent periods. - The Company has declared and paid the quarterly dividend on its Preferred Stock for the quarter ending October 31, 2020, but such quarterly dividends could be suspended in the future. - In July 2020, the Company received shareholder approval and effective August 2020 increased the authorized number shares of common and preferred shares available for issuance.
+During the third quarter of fiscal 2021 we initiated the 2nd ATM program providing for the sale of up to 500,000 shares of Preferred Stock and 5,000,000 shares of Common Stock.
+During the third quarter of fiscal 2021, we sold and received net proceeds of approximately \$1.3 million from the sale of Common Stock pursuant to the 2nd ATM program. - Based on publicized transactions and preliminary discussions with potential funding sources, management believes that other sources of debt and equity financing are available should the need arise.